HardGraphite/zis-lang/doc/grammar.md

 - For unary and binary expressions, the precedences and associativities matter.
 - Trailing commas are allowing in bracket-rounded expressions.
 - The trailing comma cannot be omitted if there is exactly one element in a `tuple_expr`.
+- In a bracket-rounded expression, end-of-line tokens are ignored.

 Examples: